kobydj/startup/conflictTest.md

-some text added from github
-this text is tricky
-changing the same line.
+test some text added from github this text is tricky changing the same line.